-Also here the influence of sex is insignificant, and influence of populations highly significant.
-Influence of age at first maturation is possibly significant but it is impossible to see a general trend when comparing the mean lengths.
+here the influence of sex is insignificant, and influence of populations highly significant.
+Influence of age at first maturation is possibly significant, but it is impossible to see a general trend when comparing the mean lengths.

 A corresponding analysis is shown in Table 5, but the data used are lengths after 11 months in the sea, i.e. half a year before maturation of the grilse.
 Only Floy tagged fish could be used.
+The conclusion will here be the same as in the former analysis; the length of the salmon after one year in the sea is not influenced by sex, greatly influenced by locality of origin and possibly influenced by age of which the fish are destined to mature.

-· .
+Source of variation d. f.
+Mean squares Р

-Source of variation d.f.
-Sum of squares Mean squares
+Between sex 1 10.4 > 0,2

-Between sex 1 10,4 10,4
+Within sex 1143 . ,

-Within sex 1143 36099,6
+Between locality 24 593.4 < 0,001

-Between locality 24 14242,1 593,4
+Within locality 1119

-Within locality 1119 21757,5
+Between age at

-Between age at maturation Within age 43 1076 1183,5 20572,0 27,4 19,1
+maturation 43 27.4 $\sim 0,05$

-Sum 1145 36110,0
+Within age 1076 19.1